Cascais Travel Guide — Beaches, Getting There & What to Do

 Best Time to Visit

 May, June, September, and October are the most comfortable months — warm enough for beach use (20–25°C), with shorter queues and lower prices than July and August.
 Cascais gets very busy in summer but manages crowds better than Sintra.
 The town stays active year-round, making it a viable visit even in winter for the coastal scenery.
+For activities beyond the beaches, see things to do in Cascais.
+Families visiting for the beach may also want to see our where to stay in Lagos guide to compare Cascais with the Algarve.

 Upcoming Events in Cascais